 Dunbar by Edward St. Aubyn is the latest in Hogarth’s Shakespeare project.
 A modern retelling of one of Shakespeare’s greatest tragedies, King Lear, Dunbar takes on the themes of greed, family, and madness with verve and anguish.

 In St. Aubyn’s version of Lear, Dunbar is a media mogul who has recently decided that he needs an extended, if not permanent holiday from working, but with all the same perks of being the head of his corporation.
 He tries to convince his lawyer, Wilson, to put his two daughters in charge while still leaving him with all the proper bonuses.
-Wilson, in attempt to save Dunbar from what he sees to be a terrible mistake, tries to persuade Dunbar against making the decision he’s so set upon.
+Wilson, in an attempt to save Dunbar from what he sees to be a terrible mistake, tries to persuade Dunbar against making the decision he’s so set upon.
 Dunbar, in a fury fires Wilson, and after a chain of rather uncertain events in his memory, ends up in a mental institution in England.

 We meet Dunbar in the institution where he has made friends with a famous alcoholic actor who promises to help him escape.
 Close on his heels though, are the two daughters he realizes have upended his plans in an attempt to take over the entire company and divest their father of all power.
 They aren’t the only one’s perusing Dunbar though.
 Dunbar has another daughter, Florence (Cordelia reincarnated) who had been stripped of her shares in the company after divulging her disinterest in ever being a part of management in the business.
 Dunbar, in his enlightened state, realizes the mistakes he’s made regarding his daughters, and makes every attempt to right his wrongs.